-A traditional Texas style rub used on a brisket.
-Texans are known for their melt in your mouth low and slow briskets, and this rub will help you to achieve that too.
-This simple recipe makes enough for 2 good sized briskets.
+A traditional Texas-style rub is used on a brisket.
+Texans are known for their melt-in-your-mouth low and slow briskets, and this rub will help you to achieve that too.
+This simple recipe makes enough for two good-sized briskets.

 Smoked Brisket Rub